Role of the Governing Body

 - Ensuring that the curriculum for the school is balanced and broadly based

-Governors at Kingsnorth discharge their responsibilities through Governing Body meetings and regular visits to the school where they will meet with staff and team members to monitor and evaluate progress by collecting evidence of impact and outcomes of the various school improvement actions and the normal daily routines of educating the pupils in our care.
+Governors discharge their statutory responsibilities through scheduled Joint Governing Body and working group meetings, plus regular visits to the school where they will meet with staff and team members to monitor and evaluate progress by collecting evidence of impact and outcomes of the various school daily routines and actions put in place by the school to aid school improvement.

-The minutes of all governor meetings are available to parents/Carers as are meetings with governors should the need arise.
-Please remember that the governors are also here to support you the parents or carers and the governors are available to you.
+The minutes of all governor meetings are available to parents/Carers as are meetings with governors should the need arise, all the governors, the Aquila Trust and members of our senior leadership team are here to support you the parents or carers.

-The Governing Body is rightly proud of our school not only in terms of its academic results which have again this year continued to exceed most other local, county and national results; but also in the solid Christian foundations it provides in preparing our pupils for the remainder of their formative education.
-We want all of the pupils at our school to remember their time with us as 'the best days of their lives' and when they leave us to have become independent lifelong learners.
+The Joint Governing Body is rightly proud of our schools not only in terms of their academic results which in some cases have again this year continued to exceed most other local, county and national results; but also in the solid Christian foundations they provide in preparing our pupils for the remainder of their formative education.
+We want all of the pupils at our schools to have happy memories of their time with us and when they leave to have become independent lifelong learners.

 David Weatherstone - Chair of Governors